#{ServerName}

 The Jolly Fisherman, Craster

-The Jolly Fisherman pub with outdoor seating plus fish and chip van.
+The Jolly Fisherman pub with outdoor seating plus a fish and chip van.

 You’ll find The Jolly Fisherman perched with a sweeping view over the dramatic coastline of Craster village.
 This friendly pub is a proud local favourite for good reason.
 Watch waves crash against the shore as you tuck into handpicked seafood.
 The crab soup, legendary among regulars, is as comforting as a Northumberland welcome.
 Their crab sandwiches and Lindisfarne oysters are always a hit too, especially when enjoyed on the sunny outdoor terrace.
 For food with a view, this is your top spot.